craws/OpenAtlas/sphinx/source/entity/reference_system.rst

 Creative Commons attribution license.
 The GeoNames database contains over 25,000,000 geographical names corresponding to over 11,800,000 unique features.

-For GeoNames the search is integrated in search at the map and it is also possible to take over their coordinates for specific places.
+For GeoNames the search is integrated in the map search field and it is also possible to take over their coordinates for specific places.

 By default it is usable for **places**.